yassouali/fast.ai_notes/parctical_DL/lecture6.md

 * 84 probabilities
 * 512 minibatch

-And for this case we'll right our custom loss function, we first transpose the first two axes because the target are `batch x seq` and the outputs of the model are `seq x batch`, and then we  flatten the inputs and taget:
+And for this case we'll right our custom loss function, we first transpose the first two axes because the target are `batch x seq` and the outputs of the model are `seq x batch`, and then we  flatten the inputs and target:

 ```python
 def nll_loss_seq(inp, targ):